-As of December 31, 2020, we had aggregate U.S. net operating loss carryforwards of approximately \$448.3 million, and aggregate U.S. federal and Texas state research and development credits of approximately \$12.5 million and \$5.3 million, respectively.
+As of December 31, 2021, we had aggregate U.S. net operating loss carryforwards of approximately \$478.0 million, and aggregate U.S. federal and Texas state research and development credits of approximately \$13.0 million and \$5.1 million, respectively.
 These net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the Tax Cuts and Jobs Act and Cares Act, federal net operating losses incurred in taxable years ending after December 31, 2017 may be carried forward indefinitely, but the deductibility of federal net operating losses generated in tax years beginning after December 31, 2017 may be limited to 80% of current year taxable income for years beginning on or after January 1, 2021.
-It is uncertain if and to what extent various states will conform to the Tax Cuts and Jobs Act.
+U.S. federal net operating loss carryforwards generated in taxable years beginning before January 1, 2018, may be carried forward only 20 years to offset future taxable income, if any.
+Under current U.S. federal income tax law, U.S. federal net operating loss carryforwards generated in taxable years beginning after December 31, 2017, can be carried forward indefinitely, but the deductibility of such net operating loss carryforwards in taxable years beginning after December 31, 2020, is limited to 80% of current year taxable income.
+It is uncertain if and to what extent various states will conform to federal law.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change" (which is generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We may have experienced one or more ownership changes in the past, including with respect to our August 2019 public offering, and we may also experience additional ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our net operating loss carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.